EdySima/Coffee_Machine/README.md

 # Coffee_Machine

-A light graphic java simulation of a coffee machine made in Java and JavaFX.
+A light graphic java simulation of a coffee machine made in Java and Java Swing.

 Java version: 8